jbs0710/Strickland_GEOG676/Lab_4/README.md

 # Buffer and Intersect

 - Our next set is to use some of our basic operations we have learned, which is the **Buffer** and **Intersect** tool.
-We are going to create a buffer around our Garage Points, and then see which buildings intersect with the distance given.
+We are going to create a buffer around our Garage Points, and then see which buildings intersect within the given distance.

 ```python